linode/docs/docs/products/networking/nodebalancers/get-started/index.md

     By default, a new Cloud Firewall accepts all inbound and outbound connections.
 Only inbound firewall rules apply to NodeBalancers, see [Cloud Firewall Inbound Rules for NodeBalancer](/docs/products/networking/nodebalancers/guides/create/#cloud-firewall-inbound-rules-for-nodebalancer).
 Custom rules can be added as needed in the Firewall application.
 See [Add New Cloud Firewall Rules](/docs/products/networking/cloud-firewall/guides/manage-firewall-rules/).
     {{< /note >}}

-5. Within the *NodeBalancer Settings* area, there is a single configuration block with sections for configuring the port, defining health checks, and attaching backend nodes.
+5. Within the *NodeBalancer Settings* area, there is a single configuration block with sections for configuring the port, defining health checks, and attaching back-end nodes.
 Additional ports can be added using the **Add another Configuration** button.

     {{< note >}}
     The following recommended parameters can be used for deploying a website.
 For other applications or to learn more about these settings, see the [Configuration Options](/docs/products/networking/nodebalancers/guides/configure/) guide.